Mango Telecom

 Series B in 2000

-Braxtel Communications, founded in 1997 and now a subsidiary of Homisco, Inc., specializes in providing comprehensive customer contact center solutions.
-The company’s flagship product, the Fluency Communications Suite, consists of a series of modules designed to integrate business applications with communication infrastructures, facilitating the management of customer interactions across various channels such as phone, email, fax, and the web.
-This solution allows organizations to streamline their customer sales and service transactions without the need for disparate technologies, maximizing existing investments and ensuring interoperability with current systems.
-Braxtel delivers its products and services exclusively through a global network of business partners, supporting its operations across multiple continents.
-Since its acquisition by Homisco in 2002, Braxtel has maintained a focus on expanding its offerings, particularly in the U.S. and Western Europe, while consistently achieving strong financial results.
+Braxtel Communications, founded in 1997, specializes in providing comprehensive customer contact center solutions that facilitate effective management of customer interactions across various channels, including phone, email, fax, and web.
+The company's flagship offering, the Fluency Communications Suite, comprises a series of robust modules designed to integrate business applications with communication infrastructures, thereby enhancing customer sales and service transactions.
+This suite allows organizations to streamline their operations without the need for disparate technologies, as it leverages existing investments and ensures interoperability with current systems.
+Braxtel operates exclusively through a global network of business partners and has experienced significant growth in recent years, delivering contact center solutions worldwide.
+As a subsidiary of Homisco, Inc., Braxtel continues to focus on its technology sales and support primarily in the U.S. and Western Europe, benefiting from Homisco's strong financial performance and established presence in the telecommunications market.

 Geodesic